CaDiez/PracticalMachineLearning/README.md

 File                 | Description
 -------------------- | ------------------------------------------------------------------------------
-project1.Rmd         | The R markdown document implementing the predictive model for this exercise. project1.html        | The R markdown document generated in HTML. project1.pdf         | The R markdown document generated in a PDF. munge/pml-training.R | Performs simply data pre-processing.
+Analysis.Rmd         | The R markdown document implementing the predictive model for the assignment.
+Analysis.html        | The R markdown document generated in HTML.
+Analysis.pdf         | The R markdown document generated in a PDF. pml-training.csv     | Training data file used pml-testing.csv      | Testing data file used solutionfiles        | Directory that contains the file predictions for the 20 cases (Submission Part of The project)

 #### Background